aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 :::

 1. Ensure you have `brew` installed https://brew.sh/.
-2. Ensure you have `git` installed https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+1. Ensure you have `git` installed https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
-3. Clone the Aptos core repo:  `git clone https://github.com/aptos-labs/aptos-core.git`.
+1. Clone the Aptos core repo:  `git clone https://github.com/aptos-labs/aptos-core.git`.
-4. Change directory into the `aptos-core` directory: `cd aptos-core`.
+1. Change directory into `aptos-core`: `cd aptos-core`
-5. Run the dev setup script to prepare your environment: `./scripts/dev_setup.sh -yp`.
+1. Run the dev setup script to prepare your environment: `./scripts/dev_setup.sh -yp`
-6. Source the profile file: `source ~/.profile`.
+1. Source the profile file: `source ~/.profile`.

    :::info
    Note that you have to include environment variable definitions in `~/.profile` into your shell.
 Depending on your setup, the  `~/.profile` may be already automatically loaded for each login shell, or it may not.
 If not, you may need to add `. ~/.profile` to your `~/.bash_profile` or other shell configuration manually.
    :::

-7. You can now run the Move Prover to prove an example:
+1. You can now run the Move Prover to prove an example:
     ```bash
     aptos move prove --package-dir aptos-move/move-examples/hello_prover/
     ```